yifding/REL/README.md

 You will also need to manually download the files described in the next section.

 ## Download
 The files used for this project can be divided into three categories.
 The first is a generic set of documents and embeddings that was used throughout the project.
-This folder includes the GloVe embeddings used by Le et al. and the unprocessed datasets that were used to train the ED model.
-The second and third category are Wikipedia corpus related files, which in our case either originate from a 2014 or
+This folder includes the GloVe embeddings and the unprocessed datasets that were used to train the ED model.
+The second and third category are Wikipedia corpus related files, which in our case either originate from a 2014 or 2019 corpus.
-2019 corpus.
 Alternatively, users may use their own corpus, for which we refer to the tutorials.

 * [Download generic files](http://gem.cs.ru.nl/generic.tar.gz)
 * [Download Wikipedia corpus (2014)](http://gem.cs.ru.nl/wiki_2014.tar.gz)